-A blood count of a healthy person reveals that the neutrophils are the most numerous cells among the leukocytes (the leukocytes are also called white blood cells).
-An analysis of tissue sectons with a light microscope shows that leukocites are always found in small amounts in connective tissues.
-Their lifespan in this tissue is usually short (about 12 hours) and they are constantly being replaced by new neutrophils that arrive from the blood.
+A blood count of a healthy person reveals that the neutrophils are the most numerous cells among the white blood cells.
+An analysis of tissue sectons with a light microscope shows that these leukocites are frequently found in small amounts in connective tissues.
+Their lifespan in normal connective tissue is usually short (about 12 hours) and they are constantly replaced by new neutrophils that arrive from the blood.

-Most neutrophils that are at the stage of band cells continue their development, and one of the most notable features of the final stage of development is the appearance of nuclear lobes.
-The nucleus, previously shaped like a letter “C”, is seen as two or more portions joined by thin bridges of chromatin strands.
-Each of these fragments is a nuclear lobe.
-Neutrophils with lobulated nuclei are also called called “segmented neutrophils” or adult neutrophiles¨”.
-They are the predominant form of leukocytes in the circulating blood.
-Rod-shaped cells are also present in small numbers in normal circulating blood.
+Most band cells continue their development and one of the most notable features of the final stages of their differentiation is the appearance of nuclear lobules.
+The nucleus has two or more lobules joined by thin strands of chromatin.
+Neutrophils with lobulated nuclei are also called called “segmented neutrophils” or “adult neutrophiles”.
+They are the predominant form of leukocytes in the circulating blood although small amounts of young neutrophils (bands) are also present.

 After placing the cursor or clicking on the figure, observe: